-Figure 149 System Monitor > Routing Table
+Figure 151 System Monitor > Routing Table

-Table 90 System Monitor > Routing Table
+Table 93 System Monitor > Routing Table

-LABEL DESCRIPTION IPv4 / IPv6 Routing Table Destination This indicates the destination IPv4 address or IPv6 address and prefix of this route.
+LABEL DESCRIPTION Destination This indicates the destination IPv4 address or IPv6 address and prefix of this route.
 Gateway This indicates the IPv4 address or IPv6 address of the gateway that helps forward this route's traffic.
 Subnet Mask This indicates the destination subnet mask of the IPv4 route.
+Interface This indicates the name of the interface through which the route is forwarded. • brx indicates a LAN interface where x can be 0 - 3 to represent LAN1 to LAN4 respectively.